The Foundation Before Everything Else

 On-Page SEO FAQs

 Not directly.
 Google does not use the meta description as a ranking signal.
 It does, however, affect how often people click on your result when it appears.
 A higher click-through rate sends a positive signal to Google over time, so a well-written meta description contributes indirectly.
+It should be specific, around 150 characters, and written to give the searcher a reason to click.

 Long enough to answer the question a searcher has when they type the query you are targeting.
 For a simple local service page, that might be 400 words.
 For a competitive informational topic, it might be 1,500.
 Length is a byproduct of covering the topic properly, not a target in itself.
+A thin page with keywords inserted rarely ranks for anything competitive.

 Contact Us